How To Delete Browser Cookies

 There are many things that happen when you delete all your cookies – If you have an account on a website, you will likely have to enter your user name and password to log in again.
 If you were about to purchase an item on a website, your shopping cart may be empty.
 The ads you see online may no longer reflect your interests or tastes.
 There are some advantages too.
 When you delete all cookies, it will improve your browser performance by a small amount and will also free up some hard-drive space.
 It also protects your privacy, since there are no more websites tracking your online activity.

 Browser cookies, especially third-party cookies, can track your online activity and let advertisers know your every move online.
 It can even allow cyber-attackers to hijack these cookies and expose your personal information.
-Deleting cookies protects your privacy and make your browsing sessions more secure.
+Deleting cookies protects your privacy and makes your browsing sessions more secure.

 There is no mandatory rule that says you need to accept cookies on websites.
 It’s completely your choice!
-If it’s a trusted website that you visit very often, you can accept cookies so that you can login again without re-entering your details, or have your preferences saved.
+If it’s a trusted website that you visit very often, you can accept cookies so that you can log in again without re-entering your details, or have your preferences saved.
 Some websites may not work without accepting cookies, so it’s up to you to take a call and decide whether you really want to accept cookies or not.

 Clearing cookies remove session login information, including the previously entered username and password.
 This means that you might have to re-enter your login information when you visit websites again.
 However, deleting cookies does not affect passwords you saved in your browser, so when you revisit a site, your browser may automatically fill in the login page with your saved username and password.